websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/adding-the-uad-framework.md

 # Adding the UAD Framework

 Administrators can [manage and delete user data](../managing-user-data.md) with Liferay's User Associated Data (UAD) management tool.
 The tool is available out-of-the-box for many of Liferay's applications (e.g. Blogs, Documents and Media, Message Boards, etc.).
-This framework can also be implemented into your custom application.
+This framework can also be applied to your custom application.

 This task is made easier with the use of [Service Builder](../../developing-applications/data-frameworks/service-builder.md).
 See the example below to learn how Service Builder automatically generates the necessary code to enable UAD for your application.